TheGeekOnSkates/breakaway-basic/notes.md

 # Known issues

 * After calling ROWS() or COLUMNS(), something turns "echo" off (something in the "ioctl" function maybe?)
+	**SOLVED:** The issue was unrelated to those functions; and ioctl (which needs a better name lol - "yoctyl?"
+Works if you're a Cicorax or something :D).
+Okay seriously, the problem was that if the program ended on an error, SetBlocking(true) wasn't being called.
+So I wrote an error handler function (which I was due to do anyway) and the problem seems to be fixed.
+But I'm keeping it here as a reminder - if I see errors outside of run.c, they should use that function now.
 * In the Escape shortcut, fix the "BREAK" line; for example, in the classic 10 PRINT "BREAKAWAY!  ";
 	20 GOTO 10